News Story

 In 2022, voters gave the Democratic Party a political trifecta, and the state’s new leaders cut the severance reporting requirement.

-“Budgets required transparent reporting on severance deals to expose taxpayer-funded golden parachutes for the employees the governor fires,” Waterford said.
+“Budgets required transparent reporting on severance deals to expose taxpayer-funded golden parachutes for the employees the governor fires,” Harris said.
 “But in their new budget, Democrats stripped out these and other key transparency measures, enabling government waste and mismanagement to fester.”

 Senate Majority Leader Winnie Brinks, D-Grand Rapids, hasn’t responded to a request for comment.
 The Legislature doesn’t return to work until late July.